smousavi05/STEAD/README.md

 -----------------------------------------
 ### You can get the wavefoms from here:

-#### Notice: this file is being replaced currently! try downloading in April 8 2020

 https://rebrand.ly/waveforms-11-13-19  (this is a single hdf5 file ~ 89 GB)

 ### You can get the metadata from here :